atchekho/harmpi/exercises.md

-# Exercises
+# Exercises for HARMPI by Sasha Tchekhovskoy

-## HARM2D: hydro problems
+## Hydro problems

-To run problems with HARM2D and to analyze the results, please follow this [tutorial](tutorial.md).
+To run problems with HARMPI and to analyze the results, please follow this [tutorial](tutorial.md).

 ### 1D hydro problems